 Craft eggs are made from recyclable material and do not dye with the same saturation as a real egg.
 The color is usually pastel, especially if you follow the instructions on a dye kit.
 I prefer to purchase dye by itself and the combination that sometimes results in more vibrant colors is to add extra dye, use less vinegar, and soak longer.
 Craft eggs float so you need to find a way to push them into the dye, or turn them so the dye is even.
 In time, the dye fades away (especially if left out in the rain).

 You are not limited to dye - Sharpie markers, decorative tape and "bling" work beautifully, and stickers are always a favorite.
 Let your imagination run wild!

 Wooden and ceramic eggs are also options.
-Craft stores sell wooden eggs that can be painted and decorated.
-Eggnots makes a ceramic, dyeable egg.
-They are both a little more expensive, but make memorable decor to use year after year.
+Craft stores sell wooden and ceramic eggs that can be painted and decorated.
+They may be a little more expensive, but make memorable decor to use year after year.

 For egg hunts, you can use decorated craft eggs or try one of these ideas* if you want something different:

 As you can see, there is no reason to let food allergies slow you down this spring!
 As for traditional holiday food, there are some recipes you will need to alter and some you will need to replace (see the article I wrote last Thanksgiving about this).
 It may take a little longer if you are newly diagnosed, but you can do it!
 I hope you enjoy finding new ways to celebrate with your loved ones.
 Happy Spring!

 For additional resources, check out FAAM's Easter & Passover board on Pinterest.

 *These ideas are not original.
 Search and you will find blog posts from people who have tried them.
 You can even find a printable for the Scavenger hunt and Eggs-ercise ideas.